AlavudeenA/DSA/README.md

 similarly.
 If you have reason to assume that you’ll be dealing with data that is mostly sorted, Insertion Sort will be a better choice.
 If you have reason to assume that you’ll be dealing with data that is mostly sorted in reverse order, Selection Sort will be faster.
 If you have no idea what the data will be like, that’s essentially an average case, and both will be equal.

-Searching:

-Linear Search O(N): If array is not sorted and in worst case scenario if the element we looking for is found in last cell, then we have to do N checks each cell one at a time.

-Binary Search O(log N) : Recall that O(N) means that for N data elements, the algorithm would take N steps.
-If there are 8 elements, the algorithm would take 8 steps.
-In a sorted array, O(log N) means that for N data elements, the algorithm would take log2 N steps.
-If there are 8 elements, the algorithm would take 3 steps, since log2 8= 3.
-Said another way, if we keep dividing the 8 elements in half, it would take us 3 steps until we end up with one element.